Home

 Sample Profit and Loss Statement

-After reviewing it's profit and loss statement, sometimes a company might end up choosing not to grow in order for them to be able to increase their net income.
+After a company does a review of it's profit and loss statement, it might end up choosing not to grow in order to be able to increase their net income.

 They might also decide to cut back on jobs that aren't making them as much money, or decide not to sell the types of products that are making them less money.